Rules for Blackjack

 Move the Insurance Phase to after all players have moved.
 The offer is based on the total number of unsurrendered hands.

-This option will be disabled if Dealer Peek is on.
+This option will be disabled if Hole Card Peek is on.